apache/spark/docs/apache-airflow/security/secrets/secrets-backend/index.rst

 .. versionadded:: 1.10.10

-In addition to retrieving connections & variables from environment variables or the metastore database, you can enable an alternative secrets backend to retrieve Airflow connections or Airflow variables, such as :ref:`Google Cloud Secret Manager<google_cloud_secret_manager_backend>`, :ref:`Hashicorp Vault Secrets<hashicorp_vault_secrets>` or you can :ref:`roll your own <roll_your_own_secrets_backend>`.
+In addition to retrieving connections & variables from environment variables or the metastore database, you can also enable alternative secrets backend to retrieve Airflow connections or Airflow variables via :ref:`Apache Airflow Community provided backends <community_secret_backends>` in :doc:`apache-airflow-providers:core-extensions/secrets-backends`.

 .. note::